 Discussion

-In this study, we used a three-session, two-day design with network-targeted TMS to selectively modulate activity in the anterior and posterior OFC subregions.
-Using an outcome devaluation task requiring adaptive decision-making based on learned stimulus-outcome identity representations, we found that TMS targeting the pOFC (but not the aOFC) prior to the meal disrupted adaptive behaviors, as evidenced by increased choices of stimuli predicting non-sated rewards in the probe test.
-Furthermore, disrupting the aOFC (but not the pOFC) before learning stimulus-outcome associations impaired behavior in the probe test on the following day.
+In this study, we used a three-session times two-day design with network-targeted TMS to selectively modulate activity in anterior and posterior subregions of the OFC.
+Using an outcome devaluation task requiring adaptive decision-making based on learned stimulus-outcome identity associations, we found that TMS targeting the pOFC (but not the aOFC) prior to the meal disrupted adaptive behavior, as evidenced by increased choices of stimuli predicting non-sated rewards in the probe test.
+Conversely, disrupting the aOFC (but not the pOFC) before learning stimulus-outcome associations impaired behavior in the probe test on the following day.
 These findings demonstrate that the aOFC facilitates adaptive decision-making by supporting the acquisition of stimulus-outcome associations, while the pOFC supports their use.
 In the following discussion, we interpret the effects observed across the two days of TMS, relate these results to prior research, particularly in the context of cognitive map and latent learning.
 We also address the unexpected finding that cTBS to both aOFC and pOFC disrupted initial discrimination learning, as well as the limitations of the current study and the steps we took to mitigate them.